iocroblab/coindesigner/README.txt

 Please, note that executable files are also affected by the licenses of QT and Coin3D.
 Please, refer to their respectives licenses for more details.

+Just for those who have not read the previous licenses: You can not create a commercial application that uses Coin3D or Qt without purchasing a commercial license of each library.
+This includes you can not sell coindesigner without purchasing those licenses.

 Please, note that the coin3D reference documentation is covered by the coin3D license.
 Visit http://coin3d.org for more details.